neo3072/DS-AI-ML-Resources/Data Processes and Deliverables.md

 - Domain discovery, goal identification, and question development
     + Drives mapping the problem space to the solution space
 - Determine the type of problem and type of solution required
-- Data extraction, collection, ETL, and pipeline architecture/development
+- Data collection, extraction, merging/joining, ETL, and pipeline architecture/development
     + Data sources: raw data, real time measurement, events, IoT, and so on
 - Data munging/wrangling
     - Data parsing, cleaning, and tidying